Category: Anthropometry

 March 30, 2011 By arne hendriks 0

 One of the more complicated issues in shrinking the human species is how to deal with generational size differences.
 New generations will be smaller than older generations.
-Heleen Klopper, a designer especially interested in textiles, speculates on a future fashion and make-up of camouflaging the large as…
+Dutch designer Heleen Klopper speculates on a future fashion and make-up of camouflaging the large as well as…

 The Stats on T.I.S.M.